an-anime-team/aagl-ebuilds/README.md

 priority = 100
 ```

-Now sync the now ebuild with `emerge --sync`
+Then sync you local ebuild cache with
+`emerge --sync`

 ### Installing the launcher
 After adding the repository emerge the an-anime-game-launcher-bin package.